Saflaski/SAR6-Customs-Bot/README.md

 * **Post-match**
   1. Once a match has finished, any single player of a team (or in this case, let's use our new player) needs to go to `#post-match` and use `.result X-Y` where `X` is the score of the player's team and `Y` is the score of the opponent's team.
   2. Once the Results panel is sent by the bot, the captains of each team need to click on ✅ to verify the score.
-On the other hand, if any *one* of the captains want to deny the result, them clicking on ❌ will deny the results panel.\
+On the other hand, if any *one* of the captains want to deny the result, then clicking on ❌ will deny the results panel.\
     *Note: The match results panel can be requested as many times as needed but the panel which gets confirmed will be the one to send the scores to database.*
   3. Once the results have been confirmed, the players are free to queue again in `#queue` or basically, go back to step 1 of **Joining Queue**